Steam & Diesel Locomotives of Rudyard Lake Steam Railway

 The boiler pressure of the 2-4-2 tank engines is 150 pounds per square inch and the cylinders are 4 inch diameter with a 5 inch stoke.
 They have roller bearings on all the axles and weigh about 2 tons each.
 They have power to spare in pulling any train we wish and are very reliable and economical in use.
 It costs less per day to run one of the steam engines than the petrol engine.

-Merlin is painted dark blue and was overhauled and had its boiler re-tubed in 2005 at Rudyard.
+Merlin is painted blue and was overhauled and had its boiler re-tubed in 2005/6 at Rudyard.
 It passed its steam test on 2nd Feb 2006 and is back in use.
-In service in 2010 after work to its boiler to replace the fire level stay nuts.
+In service in 2015

 All the 2-4-2T steam locomotives have also been 12.25 inch gauge before coming to Rudyard and ran on the railway where they were built.
 This was the Exmoor Steam Railway at Bratton Fleming near Barnstaple in North Devon.